-Table 3-2 ranks this alternative as high with respect to impact to direct benefit to native diadromous fishes, technical feasibility, regulatory feasibility, and availability of project partners.
+Table 3-2 shows that this alternative will have a high benefit to native diadromous fishes, is technically feasible, is feasible from a regulatory perspective, and has available project partners.
 The cost of this type of project is low relative to other more intensive stream restoration projects.

-3.3.4 BMPs to Minimize Sedimentation and Nutrient Loading
+3.3.5 BMPs to Minimize Sedimentation and Nutrient Loading

-In recent years, water quality has been evaluated throughout the Meduxnekeag River Watershed by several groups (HBMI 2017).
+In recent years, water quality has been evaluated throughout the Meduxnekeag River Subbasin by several groups (HBMI 2017).
 The data collected has led to the conclusion that several reaches of the Meduxnekeag River are currently not supporting their designated uses (Maine DEP 2016); those reaches that are currently not supporting aquatic life uses are important to Atlantic salmon and other anadromous fish restoration efforts.
 Data emerging from these water quality evaluations/monitoring efforts have led to several planning documents intended to address the use impairments (SASWCD 2012; SASWCD 2015).

-Nutrient loading management and reduction is critical to the restoration of Atlantic salmon to the Meduxnekeag River Watershed, since excessive nutrient enrichment has been identified as the primary cause of low DO concentrations and the proliferation of attached benthic algae in some reaches (Maine DEP 2016).
+Nutrient loading management and reduction is critical to the restoration of Atlantic salmon to the Meduxnekeag River Subbasin, since excessive nutrient enrichment has been identified as the primary cause of low DO concentrations and the proliferation of attached benthic algae in some reaches (Maine DEP 2016).
 Likewise, erosion throughout the watershed, primarily attributable to agricultural activities (but also to forestry activities, streambank erosion, and urban stormwater), adds substantial sediment loading to the Meduxnekeag River and its tributaries.
 Potato farming and other agricultural practices are common within the watershed, as depicted in Figure 3-4.

 Sediment runoff from these activities degrades available spawning and rearing habitats by becoming embedded in spawning gravels and covering eggs.
-Water quality restoration alternatives are presented and discussed in detail in SASWCD 2015; implementation of the plan outlined in the SASWCD 2015 report is critical to the ultimate success of the Atlantic salmon restoration efforts throughout the Meduxnekeag River Watershed.
+Water quality restoration alternatives are presented and discussed in detail in SASWCD 2015; implementation of the plan outlined in the SASWCD 2015 report is critical to the ultimate success of the Atlantic salmon restoration efforts throughout the Meduxnekeag River Subbasin.